steveya/steveya.github.io/_posts/2024-09-16-short-rate-models-4.md

     return np.random.normal(mean, np.sqrt(var))
 ```

-It is important to note that while this function returns a single sample, in the context of particle filtering, we'll be applying this transition to each particle.
-This allows us to propagate our entire set of parameter estimates forward in time, maintaining the diversity of our particle population.
+It is important to note that while this function returns a single sample, we will apply this transition to each particle in the context of particle filtering.
+This step propagates our entire set of parameter estimates forward in time, maintaining the diversity of our particle population.

-In the next step (the update step), we'll use these predicted states to update the weights of our particles based on how well they match the observed data.
-This back-and-forth between prediction and update is at the heart of the particle filtering algorithm, allowing us to sequentially refine our parameter estimates as we process more data.
+In the next step (the update step), we will use these predicted states to update the weights of our particles based on how well they match the observed data.
+This back-and-forth between prediction and update is at the heart of the particle filtering algorithm, allowing us to refine our parameter estimates sequentially as we process more data.

 #### 3. Update

-In the update step we adjust our belief about the parameters based on new observations.
+In the update step, we adjust our belief about the parameters based on new observations.
 It involves updating the weights of our particles to reflect how well each particle's parameters explain the observed data.
 For each new observation, we update the weight of each particle based on the likelihood of the new observation given the parameters:

 $$ w_t^i \propto w_{t-1}^i \cdot p(r_t | r_{t-1}, \kappa_i, \theta_i, \sigma_i) $$

 Here, $$w_t^i$$ is the updated weight for particle $$i$$ at time $$t$$, $$w_{t-1}^i$$ is its previous weight, and $$p(r_t | r_{t-1}, \kappa_i, \theta_i, \sigma_i)$$ is the likelihood of observing the current short rate $$r_t$$ given the previous rate $$r_{t-1}$$ and the parameters of particle $$i$$.

-The likelihood is computed using the probability density function of the normal distribution:
+The likelihood is the probability density function of the normal distribution:

 $$ p(r_t | r_{t-1}, \kappa, \theta, \sigma) = \frac{1}{\sqrt{2\pi\Sigma_t}} \exp\left(-\frac{(r_t - \mu_t)^2}{2\Sigma_t}\right) $$

-Where $$\mu_t$$ and $$\Sigma_t$$ are the mean and variance of the transition density, as defined in the prediction step.
+where $$\mu_t$$ and $$\Sigma_t$$ are the mean and variance of the transition density, as defined in the prediction step.

 We implement this update process in two functions: `compute_likelihood` and `update`: